 Are you among the more than 57 million people who live, work, and play along the coastline of our mid-Atlantic seascape?

-Stretching from Cape Hatteras, North Carolina, to Montauk Point, New York, this densely developed and populated slice of America gives way to coastal bays, barrier islands, deep submarine canyons, and open-ocean and seafloor habitats extending offshore across the continental shelf.
+From Long Island to Cape Hatteras, the Atlantic's densely populated mid-section gives way to coastal bays, barrier islands, deep submarine canyons, and open-ocean and seafloor habitats extending offshore across the continental shelf.

 Jay Odell previews an expedition to explore marine life in an Atlantic submarine canyon.
 Tune in